 Use an existing Azure AD tenant

-If you don't have an existing tenant associated with your account, you'll see a GUID under your account name and you will not be able to perform actions like registering apps until you create a new tenant.
+If you don't have a tenant associated with your account, you'll see a GUID under your account name.
+You won't be able to do actions like registering apps until you create an Azure AD tenant.

 Create a new Azure AD tenant

 You'll provide the following information to create your new tenant:

 <domainname>.onmicrosoft.comcan't be edited or deleted.
 You can add a customized domain name later.

 - Country or region